cdesterke/PMFJAK2WT_singlecell/README.md

 > a script with code for single cell analysis in Seurat R-package

-> a script with code cell cycle phase progression
+> a script with code for cell cycle phase progression analysis

 > a script to perform inference of TARGET-seq mutatome on barplot of single cell transcriptome clustering